mazenbalasta/never-left-behind/journals/Trevor.md

 Jan 25, 2024:
 Today we implemented the first steps of our front end framework, we installed redux, tailwinds, and react router.
 Rudy also created a basic layout for the home page, while I worked on the Navigation functionality using routers.

+Jan 26, 2024:
+Today I fixed the errors that resulted from yesterdays merges, I then created the events page and added the data to a table on the page.
+We now how navigation fully functional as well.